Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 	3. the address of any (usually 0) Arrays that contain mutable fields that are shared between blocks or with the main method execution;
 	4. the values of `self` and any parameters or read-only locals that are referenced.

-When a `[self]` closure is required, runtime code returns either a numeric or immediate thunk (if `self` is numeric/immediate and fits), or a full closure with 2 fields: the CompiledMethod reference and the `self` value.
+When a `[self]` closure is required, runtime code returns either a numeric or immediate thunk (if `self` is numeric/immediate and fits), a heap thunk when `self` is a heap object, with the low 48 bits referencing the object, or, if `self` doesn't fit any of these constraints, then it will fall back to a full closure with 2 fields: the CompiledMethod reference and the `self` value.

 ### Object in Memory
 We are following some of the basic ideas from the [SPUR](http://www.mirandabanda.org/cogblog/2013/09/05/a-spur-gear-for-cog/) encoding for objects on the heap, used by the [OpenSmalltalk VM](https://github.com/OpenSmalltalk).